James Shields (baseball): Tampa Bay Devil Rays/Rays

-Based on less than two full years of major league work with Tampa Bay, the Rays signed him to a 4-year, $11.25 million contract after the 2008 season.
-This deal contained 3 team options and multiple performance bonuses that could expand the deal to 7 years and upwards of $44 million.
+Based on less than two full years of major league work with Tampa Bay, the Rays signed him to a four-year, $11.25 million contract after the 2008 season.
+This deal contained three team options and multiple performance bonuses that could expand the deal to seven years and upwards of $44 million.

 After an injury to Tampa Bay's ace, Scott Kazmir, Shields made the 2008 Opening Day start for the Rays against Baltimore, earning the win by giving up two runs in seven innings in the 6–2 victory.

-On April 27, 2008, Shields threw a two-hit complete game shutout against the Boston Red Sox, throwing only 98 pitches for his first of his career.
+On April 27, 2008, Shields threw a two-hit complete game shutout against the Boston Red Sox, throwing only 98 pitches, for the first Maddux of his career.
 On May 9 (exactly one year after his gem against Detroit), Shields had a one-hit shutout against the Angels, posting a Game Score of 93.

 On June 5, 2008, during a game against the Boston Red Sox, Shields hit Coco Crisp with a pitch and Crisp charged the mound.
 Shields threw a punch and missed, while Crisp countered with a punch at Shields that also missed.
 Moments later, both teams' benches emptied onto the field.
-Shields stated afterward that he was protecting his teammates, believing he did the right thing following an incident the night before involving Crisp.
+Shields stated afterward that he was protecting his teammates, believing that he did the right thing following an incident the night before involving Crisp.
 Following the incident, Shields and Crisp were suspended for 6 and 7 games, respectively.

 Shields threw a changeup 26.3% of the time in 2008, tops in the AL.

 Shields became the first winning pitcher in a postseason game in the history of both the Rays and Tropicana Field when the Rays beat the Chicago White Sox in Game 1 of the 2008 ALDS.
 He was the first Tampa Bay Rays pitcher to win a World Series game, having done so in Game 2 of the 2008 World Series.
-The Rays ended up losing the series to the Philadelphia Phillies within 5 games.
+The Rays ended up losing the series to the Philadelphia Phillies within five games.
 Shields led the Rays in innings pitched in 2008 with 215, and also tied Edwin Jackson to lead the Rays with 14 wins, which also tied the record for most wins by a Rays pitcher.